zainabmelh/guide-articles/articles/Miscellaneous/learn-about-ruby-arrays/index.md

 ---
-title: "Learn About Ruby Arrays"
+title: Learn About Ruby Arrays
-parent: "to-be-sorted"
 ---
 ### Basics:

 *   Arrays are a list of indexed items stored inside `[]` brackets.